 Fairhope real estate is some of the most expensive in Alabama, although Fairhope house values don't compare to the most expensive real estate in the U.S.

-Fairhope is a decidedly white-collar city, with fully 87.28% of the workforce employed in white-collar jobs, well above the national average.
+Fairhope is a decidedly white-collar city, with fully 88.60% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Fairhope is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Fairhope who work in office and administrative support (12.35%), sales jobs (12.20%), and management occupations (10.37%).
+There are especially a lot of people living in Fairhope who work in sales jobs (12.31%), office and administrative support (12.06%), and healthcare (10.43%).

-Fairhope is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Fairhope is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Fairhope is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Thai.